scloud19/SECipedia/AWS/EC2.md

 			persistent

 			Useful linux commands
+				Add a volume to your instance
+					An AWS EBS volume serves as network-attached storage

+					View mounted volumes
+						df -h

+						EX:
+						Filesystem             Size   Used  Avail Use% Mounted on /dev/xvda1             8.0G   1.1G   6.9G  14% /
+						tmpfs                  298M      0   298M   0% /dev/shm

+						The root device contains the image used to boot the instance.
+There's also room to install additional software, etc.

+					In EC2 navigation plane, under EBS, click Volumes.
+						Select the same AZ that you used when you created your instance.

+					Create the volume

+					Find the volume in the console and select 'Attach Volume'

 				If you set up an EBS and attach it to an instance, you need to do these steps lsblk - See file system and mount points
 						Thus you can see all attached EBS volumes